Krieger's finite generator theorem for actions of countable groups II: Introduction

+where $\cJ$ is the $\sigma$-algebra of $G$-invariant sets.
+In this paper, we will only be interested in ergodic actions, in which case the Rokhlin entropy simplifies to

-A non-ergodic version of this invariant will be introduced in Part III \cite{S14b}.
-When $G$ is amenable and the action is free and ergodic, the Rokhlin entropy coincides with classical Kolmogorov--Sinai entropy \cite{ST14}.
+When $G$ is amenable and the action is free, the Rokhlin entropy coincides with classical Kolmogorov--Sinai entropy \cite{ST14,AS}.
 Rokhlin entropy is thus a natural analog of classical entropy.
 The main theorem of the prequel was the following generalization of Krieger's finite generator theorem.

-\begin{thm} Let $G$ be a countably infinite group acting ergodically, but not necessarily freely, by measure-preserving bijections on a non-atomic standard probability space $(X, \mu)$.
+\begin{thm}[\cite{S14}] Let $G$ be a countably infinite group acting ergodically, but not necessarily freely, by measure-preserving bijections on a non-atomic standard probability space $(X, \mu)$.
 If $\pv = (p_i)$ is any finite or countable probability vector with $\rh_G(X, \mu) < \sH(\pv)$, then there is a generating partition $\alpha = \{A_i \: 0 \leq i < |\pv|\}$ with $\mu(A_i) = p_i$ for every $0 \leq i < |\pv|$. \end{thm}

 In the present paper we use the above theorem to study the Rokhlin entropy of Bernoulli shifts.
 Recall that for a standard probability space $(L, \lambda)$ the \emph{Bernoulli shift} over $G$ with \emph{base space} $(L, \lambda)$ is simply the product space $(L^G, \lambda^G)$ equipped with the natural left-shift action of $G$: